moogacs/docs.buf.build/docs/how-to/migrate-from-prototool.md

 `buf` does not have gRPC functionality, as discussed above.
 We recommend using [grpcurl](https://github.com/fullstorydev/grpcurl) instead.
-See the [gRPC](grpc.md) documentation for details on how to use FileDescriptorSets produced by `buf` for `grpcurl` input.
+See the [gRPC](grpc.md) documentation for details on how to use `FileDescriptorSet`s produced by `buf` for `grpcurl` input.

 ### `prototool lint`